KmKalpana/Kalpana-Kathait11/README.md

 - 👋 Hi, I’m @Kalpana-Kathait11
 - 👀 I’m interested in new technologies and focusing towards to technologies.
 - 🌱 I’m currently learning Prgramming, web development.
-- 💞️ I’m looking to collaborate on Web development using HTML, CSS , Javascript, Bootstrap, etc.
+- 💞️ I’m looking to collaborate on Web development using HTML, CSS , Javascript, Bootstrap .
 - 📫 How to reach me KALPANAKATHAIT11@GMAIL.COM

 <!---